JeroenBL/ConnectorGenerator/README.md

 This _ConnectorGenerator_ extension for VSCode is the perfect starting point for building out your new connector, with all the essential resources you'll need to get started.

+If you're a new to the templates and the _ConnectorGenerator_ refer to the [QuickStart](https://jeroenbl.github.io/helloid/templates-quickStart/) to help you get started.

 ## Features

 - [Create a new target connector for HelloID provisioning.](#create-a-new-connector)